SCBB-LAB/DeepPlnc/README.md

 sh DeepPlnc.sh test /usr/local/bin/ (Path of RNAfold in your local system)

-python3 predict_GPU.py file_format_GPU # to predict lncRNA utilizing GPU
+python3 predict_GPU.py file_format_GPU # to detect lncRNA utilizing GPU

 NOTICE: When you run DeepPlnc, please make sure there are no folder named "plot" in parent directory, otherwise it will give unnecessary warning: